hfboyce/tableau_course/_sources/activities/activity2.md

 5\.
 Give all the plots that you made in this exercise appropriate titles and axis names.
 Change the colours to something you'd prefer.

-## Exercise 4: Creating Dashboards
+## Exercise 4: Creating Dashboards (Optional - Only complete if you've skipped ahead to Lesson 3)

 1\.
 Create a new Dashboard page.
 2\.
 Convert Dashboard **Size** to automatic.